vercel/next.js/contributing/core/developing-using-local-app.md

 ## Develop inside the monorepo

+This will use the version of `next` built inside of the Next.js monorepo.
+You can also let `pnpm dev` run in a separate terminal.
+This will let you make changes to Next.js at the same time (note that some changes might require re-running `pnpm next-with-deps` or `pnpm next`).

+If your app does not have dependencies, you can create a directory inside the monorepo (eg.: `dev-app`) and run `pnpm next ./dev-app` without creating a `package.json` file.

+If you already have an app and it has dependencies, you can follow these steps:

 1. Move your app inside of the Next.js monorepo.

 2. Run with `pnpm next-with-deps ./app-path-in-monorepo`

-This will use the version of `next` built inside of the Next.js monorepo and the main `pnpm dev` monorepo command can be running to make changes to the local Next.js version at the same time (some changes might require re-running `pnpm next-with-deps` to take effect).

 ## Set as a local dependency in package.json